Do-It-Yourself Divorce: Top Ten Tips

 There’s a reason why lawyers charge high fees.
 They’re often aware of long-term concerns that you may not consider, for example, whether a court will “impute” future income to a spouse who has bright financial future.
 Lawyers also offer a shield – all correspondence and contact can be directed through the lawyer’s office if things get ugly.
 And lawyers may have a better bead on child custody issues and what the court considers as a parenting plan that has the child’s best interests.

-Although same-sex married couples can divorce in states in which same-sex marriage is legal, the evolving status of each state’s laws can make a same-sex divorce more complicated.
+Although same-sex married couples can divorce in every state now that the Supreme Court has ruled in Obergefell v.
+Hodges, the evolving status of each state’s laws can make a same-sex divorce more complicated.
 You may want an attorney’s advice.

 Excerpted in part from Nolo's Essential Guide to Divorce, by Emily Doskow.